Skip to main content

 • Spend time with Spanish families and communities as you share meals and do activities with your hosts, such as art and a film night.

-• Explore your host community and the surrounding area with your group, such as hiking nature trails, visiting the seaside and nearby beaches, or kayaking at a reservoir.
+• Explore your host community and the surrounding area with your group, such as hiking nature trails and visiting the seaside and nearby beaches.

 Intensive Language Training in Granada